 - what people with asthma and those around them can do in an emergency situation.

-Asthma self-help groups are organized by people who have asthma or are close to someone who has the disease.
-They provide the opportunity to share experiences and find support.
+Asthma self-help groups are organized by people who have asthma or are close to someone who has asthma.
+They provide the opportunity to share experiences and support each other.
 This can help you to cope with asthma and understand the disease better.

 IQWiG health information is written with the aim of helping